JanPSchneider/NAR/readme.md

 Still under construction.

-This should get an VR navigation app for Android devices.
+This should get an AR navigation app for Android devices.

 #work